AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/notebook/README.md

 ## Global analysis

-At some step during the analysis, a global picture was required to interprete correctly the results and take the best decision for the next steps.
+The next step in analysis is to identify tumor vs. normal cells.

 - `04_annotation_Across_Samples_exploration.html` is the output of the [`04_annotation_Across_Samples_exploration.Rmd`](../notebook/04_annotation_Across_Samples_exploration.Rmd) notebook.
-In brief, we explored the label transfer results across all samples in the Wilms tumor dataset SCPCP000006.
+In brief, we explored the label transfer results across all samples in the Wilms tumor dataset SCPCP000006 in order to identify a few samples that we can begin next analysis steps with.